RamenDR/ocm-ramen-samples/README.md

 1. Switch kubeconfig to point to the OCM Hub cluster
 1. Setup the common OCM channel resources on the hub:
     - `kubectl apply -k subscriptions/`
+    - The above creates:
-    - The above creates the the channel resource in the `ramen-samples` namespace and can be viewed using:
+        - A channel resource in the `ramen-samples` namespace and can be viewed using:
             - `kubectl get channel -n ramen-samples ramen-gitops`
+        - A DRPolicy resource in the cluster namespace and can be viewed using:
+            - `kubectl get drpolicy`

 ## Sample application deployment